droobey/sips-chat-filter/README.md

 3. Save the Bookmark.

-4. From now on, you can just click on that bookmark when you have the TPP-Tab open to enable the script.
+4. From now on, you can just click on that bookmark when you have Sips stream tab open to enable the script.

 ## Installing the script using Greasemonkey (Firefox)

-Installing the userscript via Greasemonkey will automatically run it everytime you visit the TPP stream.
+Installing the userscript via Greasemonkey will automatically run it everytime you watch Sips stream.

 1. Install the [Greasemonkey extension](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) for Firefox.